millerms/CranburyChiropractic/index.md

 <div class="page__lead" markdown="1">
-Welcome to Cranbury Chiropractic — care tailored to you in Norwalk, CT.
-If you’re dealing with **lower back pain, neck pain, sciatica, headaches, or balance concerns, or other mechanical pain**, we use a neurologic approach in everything we do: precise adjustments, simple targeted exercises, and modern tools (Class III cold laser and shockwave) so changes stick and you can move confidently, sleep better, and get back to work or sport.
-We work with people of all ages, many patients we treat are seniors.
+Welcome to Cranbury Chiropractic in Norwalk.
+If you’re dealing with **lower back or neck pain**, **sciatica**, **headaches**, **balance concerns**, or other mechanical pain, we take a practical, **neurologic approach**: precise adjustments, short targeted exercises, and modern tools like Class III cold laser and ESWT shockwave when they’re a good fit.

+The goal is steady, meaningful change so you can move confidently, sleep better, and get back to work or sport.
+We care for people of all ages; many of our patients are seniors.
 </div>